 The Bird City Algoma Committee also partnered with Algoma Public Library on grab and go kit activities.
 The committee provided a craft, packets of native plant seeds and informational handouts to include in a bird themed kit and packets of butterfly weed seeds to include in a butterfly themed kit.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-Algoma is included in the Christmas Bird Count.
+Algoma is included in the Christmas Bird Count (CBC).
 Kewaunee County CBC is centered just south of Alaska Lake 44.5333N, -87.5W which means that the full City of Algoma is included in that count area.
 The count region ends near the Ahnapee River Trails Campground.
-Four members of our Bird City Algoma Committee participated this year by monitoring sites in and around Algoma on January 3, 2017.
-Thirty-three species were spotted in Algoma.
+Bird City Algoma Committee volunteers participate in the count annually.
+On December 28, 2022 six volunteers identified 34 bird species in the Algoma count area.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.